Finding webpages that have no links is difficult, but not impossible.

-If you have pages on your website that users and search engines can’t reach, you have a problem you need to fix.
-Fast.
+If there are pages on your website that users and search engines can’t reach, this is a problem you need to fix.

 These types of pages have a name: orphan pages.

 In this post, you’ll learn what orphan pages are, why fixing them is important for SEO, and how to find every orphan page on your site.

 A page without any links to it is called an orphan page.

 Search engines, like Google, usually find new pages in one of two ways:

 - The crawler follows a link from another page.

 - The crawler finds the URL listed in your XML sitemap.

 So if you want Google to crawl and index your page, they need to be able to find it.

 Search engines can’t find orphan pages through links, so orphan pages often go unindexed and never show up in search results.